-Abstract- Fake News is slowly being recognized as a security problem that involves multiple academic disciplines; therefore, solving the problem of fake news will rely on a cross-discipline approach where behavioural science, linguistics, computer science, mathematics, statistics and cyber security work in concert to rapidly measure and evaluate the level of truth in any article.
-The proposed model relies on computational linguistics to identify characteristics between true news and fake news so that true news content can be quantitatively characterized.
-Additionally, the pattern spread of true news differs from fake news since fake news relies, in part on bots and trolls to saturate the news space.
-Finally, provenance will be addressed, not in the traditional that examines the various sources, but in terms of the historical evaluations of author and publication computational linguistics and pattern spread
+Fake news" (FN) is slowly being recognized as a security problem that involves multiple academic disciplines; therefore, solving the problem of FN will rely on a cross-discipline approach where behavioral science, linguistics, computer science, mathematics, statistics, and cybersecurity work in concert to rapidly measure and evaluate the level of truth in any article.
+The proposed model relies on computational linguistics (CL) to identify characteristics between "true news" and FN so that true news content can be quantitatively characterized.
+Additionally, the pattern spread (PS) of true news differs from FN since FN relies, in part, on bots and trolls to saturate the news space.
+Finally, provenance will be addressed, not in the traditional way that examines the various sources, but in terms of the historical evaluations of author and publication CL and PS.